mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## What is DHCP?
 Dynamic Host Configuration Protocol assigns IP addresses to devices on a network automatically and other network configuration parameters (like subnet mask, default gateway, and DNS server addresses) to devices on a network.
 This eliminates the need for manual configuration, simplifies network administration, and prevents IP address conflicts.

-21. What is the difference between IDS and IPS?
+## What is the difference between IDS and IPS?
+IDS : Intrusion Detectin System, it only monitors the security events and notify us through alerts for unusual network activitiy and doesn't take any actions automatically, required a security experts to deal with the events. <br>

+IPS : Intrusion Prevention System, it monitors and blocks the security events or malicious network activity, it automatically take the actions required to prevent or block the unusual activity.

-22. How many OWASP top 10 can you name and can you explain how any of them work?
+## How many OWASP top 10 can you name and can you explain how any of them work?

 23. Can you explain SQL injection?